GigiLi89/disneyquiz/README.md

 For the rest of the site I used Poppins and the fall-back font is sans-serif (Google Fonts).
 Bold (font-weight) was used on most text.

-## Future Features
-- Adding more quizes with a menu to navigate around the different quizes.
-- Adding different quizes, for e.g. a quiz with images or a music quiz.

 ## Languages
 - HTML5 Markup Language, used to make the base of the site.
 - CSS, Used to style most parts of the site.